 - Promotes Flex-tuned shell.

-- Comes in three different widths according user comfort.
+- Comes in three different widths according to user comfort.

 - Very accurate saddle judging by rider’s anatomy and also very good looking.